Vestmannaeyjar

 Vestmannaeyjar is a small archipelago off the southern coast of Iceland known for its spectacular volcanic landscapes and abundant wildlife, in particular puffins.

-Vestmannaeyjar, which literally means Islands of the Westmen - the name given to Gaelic slaves captured by the first settlers of Iceland, is a small archipelago just south of the Icelandic mainland, not far from the Seljalandsfoss and Skógafoss waterfalls.
-The group of fifteen islands and islets was formed around 11,000 years ago except one, Surstey, which emerged from the sea due to a volcanic eruption in 1963 making it Iceland's youngest piece of land - for now, at least!
+Vestmannaeyjar, which literally means Islands of the Westmen and wasthe name given to Gaelic slaves captured by the first settlers of Iceland, is a small archipelago just south of the Icelandic mainland, not far from the Seljalandsfoss and Skógafoss waterfalls.
+The group of 15 islands and islets was formed around 11,000 years ago except one, Surstey, which emerged from the sea due to a volcanic eruption in 1963 making it Iceland's youngest piece of land - for now, at least!

-All but one of the Vestmannaeyjar islands are uninhabited and accessed only for scientific purposes, however the capital, Heimaey (Home Island) is visited by thousands of tourists each year to enjoy its charming seaside atmosphere and see its most famous inhabitants: the puffins.
+All but one of the Vestmannaeyjar islands are uninhabited and accessed only for scientific purposes.
+However, the capital Heimaey (Home Island) is visited by thousands of tourists each year to enjoy its charming seaside atmosphere and see its most famous inhabitants: puffins.

 What to see in Vestmannaeyjar?